loopnlearn/loopbuildscripts/README.md

 The `Run Customization Utilities` option runs the Customization Select script - this is used to customize the *Loop* app.

-In addition to selecting options from the top-menu of **BuildSelectScript.sh**, each of the [individual scripts can be run directly](#individual-scripts).
+In addition to selecting options from the top-menu of **BuildSelectScript**, each of the [individual scripts can be run directly](#individual-scripts).

 ### *Trio* Users

-Users of the *Trio* app should use the TrioBuildSelectScript.sh script, otherwise known as the [*Trio* Build Select Script](#trio-build-select-script).
+Users of the *Trio* app should use the [*Trio* Build Select Script](#trio-build-select-script).
 This script has a menu for users to choose the option they want.

 * Script returns to top-menu after each option completes
 * All Build scripts include automatic signing